 Juvenile II | 17 years old |

-In addition to age and weight classifications, the IBJJF classifies competitors based on their rank.
+In addition to age and weight classifications, the IBJJF classifies competitors based on rank.

 Athletes aged 16 and up (Juvenile 1 and up) compete in various ranks, including white, blue, purple, brown, and black.